rohan-paul/rohan-paul.github.io/_posts/2018-01-11-Quick-Sort_Algorithm-in-JavaScript.md

 Both algorithms use two pointers into the array that scan it sequentially.
 Therefore both behave almost optimal w.r.t. caching.

 On an array that is already sorted, Hoare's method never swaps, as there are no misplaced pairs, whereas Lomuto's method still does its roughly n/2 swaps.

+While researching for this blog, found this beautiful site showing all [sorting algorithms with Animation](https://www.toptal.com/developers/sorting-algorithms/).